gregorianrants/fullstack-hy2020.github.io/src/content/2/en/part2c.md

 In the part0 [example project](/en/part0/fundamentals_of_web_apps#running-application-logic-on-the-browser), we already learned a way to fetch data from a server using JavaScript.
 The code in the example was fetching the data using [XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest), otherwise known as an HTTP request made using an XHR object.
 This is a technique introduced in 1999, which every browser has supported for a good while now.

-The use of XHR is no longer recommended, and browsers already widely support the [fetch](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch) method, which is based on so-called [promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise), instead of the event-driven model used by XHR.
+The use of XHR is no longer recommended, and browsers already widely support the [fetch](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch) method, which is based on [promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise), instead of the event-driven model used by XHR.

 As a reminder from part0 (which one should <i>remember to not use</i> without a pressing reason), data was fetched using XHR in the following way: